 we met up at her house this morning where a van would pick us up. the people staying at her house this year were all from texas. one couple worked for texas instruments and the other couple was retired from the oil business. we all hopped in the van and took off to check out a few different villages in le var. first, we went to this olive oil shop and saw how they make olive oil. we only spent an hour there and then headed to la gite de france, a bed and breakfast with a truffle farm.

-, originally uploaded by mjane.
+the truffle daughter, originally uploaded by mjane.

-, originally uploaded by mjane.
+sniffing for truffles, a dog's life, originally uploaded by mjane.

 by the time we got back to kathy's house, it was 7pm. i was stoked that mackenzie was already there waiting to pick us up, especially since i anticipated him being stuck in traffic with NATO in town.